 CONTENT AND RATIONALE

 Strategic design options and operational optimization tasks almost always include interconnections overarching technology, business and management.
 The in-depth understanding of engineering is seen in varying degrees as a key success factor for the management of industrial enterprises.
-The program therefore combines the learning of management skills with training in the application of academic methods in the field of engineering sciences.
+The programme, therefore, combines the learning of management skills with training in the application of academic methods in the field of engineering sciences.

 The concluding semester is for writing the Master’s Thesis, as well as attendance at the Master’s Forum.
 The Master’s Thesis is composed preferably in cooperation with an industrial enterprise (also abroad, should this be requested) and is treats a practice relevant subject by applying academic methods.